-The following chart has three rows for algorithms aimed at specific applications: "roots mod n," "divisors of n," and "codeword errors."
+The chart on the first page of this paper has three rows for algorithms aimed at specific applications: "roots mod n," "divisors of n," and "codeword errors."
 It also has two rows for more general algorithms that can be used for other applications: an " $f(r), g(r) \in \mathbb{Z}$ " row generalizing "roots mod n," and a " $g(r) \in \mathbb{Z}$ " row generalizing all of these applications.

-Algorithms in the "any k; any m" column have two parameters (k, m) affecting their speed and output; the user can tune these parameters for the application at hand.
+Algorithms in the "any k; any m" column of the chart have two parameters (k, m) affecting their speed and output; the user can tune these parameters for the application at hand.
 Algorithms in the "good k; good m" column fix choices of (k, m) that work reasonably well for a wide variety of applications, although they are often not exactly optimal.
-Readers who find themselves overwhelmed by the flexibility of kand m should start with the algorithms in the "good k; good m" column.
+Readers who find themselves overwhelmed by the flexibility of k and m should start with the algorithms in the "good k; good m" column.